Disney Wish Restaurants: The Ultimate Must Read Dining Guide for Your Disney Cruise

 Marceline Market replaces Cabanas on the Disney Wish.
 I found the difference minimal.
 Photo credit: Jill Robbins

-Marceline Market is the Disney Wish’s buffet restaurant on Deck 11.
-All other Disney Cruise Line vessels have Cabanas, so for now, Marceline Market is exclusive to the Wish.
+Marceline Market is the Disney Wish’s buffet restaurant on Deck 11, which serves breakfast and lunch.
 The venue is named for the small Missouri town where Walt Disney grew up.

 Disney Wish Restaurants include the Marceline Market buffet breakfast.